 Sway bars (anti-roll bars)

 Disconnecting the rear sway bar on a lowered Miata allows the inside wheel in a turn to droop further.
 Since the inside front with swaybar still attached will not droop, rake changes.
 This means the front stays low, the rear jacks up in a turn.
 The effect is slight but it changes the roll axis, camber gain and a few other things.
 For autocrosser, this compromise is usually worth it as it will greatly reduce wheel spin and reduce oversteer during low speed transitions.
 For track use however, this will usually result in terminal understeer that will have you pulling your hair out trying to get rid of.
 In short, if you can get your autocrosser to work with the rear bar, keep it hooked up.
+If your budget or autocross class restrictions don't allow you to get good balance with the rear bar connected, then you have to ditch it.
 For track use, save yourself the headache and leave it on.

 In general, the Miata likes a much stiffer front sway bar than stock, on the order on 3-4x more rate.
 We usually end up with 1.125" x.188 wall hollow bar.
 This front bar choice assumes at least 7" wide wheels and either EHP (Extreme High Performance) or R compound tires.
 For autocrossers, usually the OEM 11 or 12mm rear bar or sometimes nothing.
 For track cars, we like a 14mm rear bar.
 We have yet to find a car that needs more than a 14mm rear bar.

 Miatas over 180whp or so can add +1/8" total toe in at the rear to attenuate corner exit power oversteer.
 Autocrossers forced to run wheels much narrower than optimum for the tire width will usually benefit from 1/8 to as much as 1/4" front toe out (CAUTION, this front toe out rapidly wears your tires on the street).